18 U.S. Code § 1347 - Health Care Fraud

-Healthcare fraud is a white collar crime that can be committed either by consumer or provider, where one intentionally falsifies information in order to receive healthcare benefits or money from healthcare insurance providers.
+Healthcare fraud is a white-collar crime committed by consumers or providers, where one intentionally falsifies information to receive healthcare benefits or money from healthcare insurance providers.

-Ways a provider can be charged with healthcare fraud are: billing for services never performed; misrepresenting surgeries actually performed or misrepresenting the necessity of surgeries, tests, procedures; billing patients more than the co-pay amount; billing for non covered service as covered service.
+Ways a provider can be charged with healthcare fraud are: billing for services never performed; misrepresenting surgeries actually performed or misrepresenting the necessity of surgeries, tests, and procedures; billing patients more than the co-pay amount; billing for non-covered service as covered service.

-The government spends millions of dollars every month related to health care costs and anybody that they believe is trying to cheat the government is going to be punished.
+The government spends millions of dollars every month related to health care costs, and anybody they believe is trying to cheat the government will be punished.

-Remember, this is a source of income for both the state and federal government.
-So, if somebody is involved in a health care fraud scheme in Los Angeles or anywhere in the country, the authorities are going to be on top of it.
+Remember, this is a source of income for both the state and federal governments.
+So, if somebody is involved in a healthcare fraud scheme in Los Angeles or anywhere in the country, the authorities are going to be on top of it.

-I know the feds have a special health care fraud branch out in the Long Beach area that covers Los Angeles.
+I know the feds have a special healthcare fraud branch in the Long Beach area covering Los Angeles.
 And of course, the state has all kinds of different investigative agencies related to health care fraud.
-They also have prosecutors who are specially trained and specially assigned to cases that involve health care fraud.
+They also have prosecutors who are specially trained and assigned to cases involving health care fraud.